Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/ad-apps/auth-context-frontend-app-registration.md

 ## Deployment (manual)

-1. Create a new application registration in the tenant that corresponds to your selected Identity Provider (i.e., Microsoft Entra ID, Azure AD B2C or Microsoft Entra External ID).
+1. Create a new application registration in the tenant of your chosen Identity Provider.
 1. Add a single-page application (SPA) redirect URI of `http://localhost:3000`.
     - Localhost is useful for debugging - we will add the Azure redirect URI after deployment.
-1. After registering the application, include the following configuration only if you are using Microsoft Entra ID. **If you are implementing SMART on FHIR with B2C/Entra External ID, you can skip this step.**
+1. After registering the application, apply the following configuration only if Microsoft Entra ID is your selected Identity Provider. **This step is not required for other supported Identity Providers**.
     - Navigate to `Token Configuration`.
     - Add optional claim for ID token type.
     - Select `login_hint` claim.